-The Internet Marketing Stack: Overview
+The Digital Marketing Stack: Overview

 Ian Lurie Jun 1 2015

-I’ve prattled on about the marketing stack for a few years now, but haven’t really explained each chunk.
+I’ve prattled on about the digital marketing stack for a few years now, but haven’t really explained each chunk.
 This 5-post series explains the stack as a whole, then piece-by-piece.
 I’m not some TV series jerk who will keep you hanging, though, wondering which of your favorite characters will die next (cough HBO cough cough).
 Instead, we’ve published the whole series at once:

 The Internet Marketing Stack